-Expected outcome.
-At the end of this module, participants will be cognizant of important factors that affect the design of appropriate national trade policies and development strategies and able to identify and understand key challenges and development opportunities in the international trading system and regional trade agreements and to maximize gains from integration into the global economy.
-Participants will also better understand the role of the regulatory environment, the institutional and physical trade infrastructures and trade supporting services in fostering international trade competitiveness in terms of supporting productive and trading capacities, including transport, trade facilitation, and electronic commerce and the digital economy.
+Expected outcome: At the end of this module, participants will be cognizant of important factors affecting the design of appropriate national trade policies and development strategies; able to identify and understand key challenges and development opportunities in the international trading system and regional trade agreements; and have learned how to maximize gains from integration into the global economy.
+Participants will also better understand the role of the regulatory environment, institutional and physical trade infrastructures and trade-supporting services in fostering international trade competitiveness with regard to supporting productive and trading capacities, including transport, trade facilitation and electronic commerce and the digital economy.

-Module 3.
-Enhancing productive capacities through foreign direct investment, enterprise development, and science, technology and innovation
+Module 3: Enhancing productive capacities through foreign direct investment, enterprise development and science, technology and innovation

-Description.
-The module will analyse the main features of enterprise development, foreign direct investment, and science, technology and innovation, as well as their development implications and the policy and administrative challenges they raise.
-It will investigate their role in broader development strategies and their relationship with enterprise and industrial policies aimed at enhancing productive capacity.
-The module will start with an understanding of the development perspective that needs to be addressed when enhancing productive capacities in an economy; it will then provide an analysis of foreign direct investment, which will provide a basis for an assessment of the links of international production systems with domestic enterprises, especially small and mediumsized enterprises, through value chains.
-As foreign direct investment is mainly a complement to domestic investment, attention will be paid to the questions of how domestic productive capacity can be enhanced through local enterprise development and how promoting technological upgrading and innovation capacity can bring benefits from global trade opportunities.
-The focus will be on the policies, institutions and strategies that can best attract foreign direct investment and embed it in host economies, notably through business linkages and enterprise development, and on why science, technology and innovation systems and innovation capacity are critical for competitiveness and sustainable development.
-The session will also look at the development of value chains, a crosscutting issue between the three areas analysed.
-The module will pay special attention to the situation of productive capacities in the current pandemic and its impact on productive capacities and the policies that could potentially be adopted by national stakeholders to further build resilience, respond to and cope with the consequences of COVID-19.
+Description: This module will analyse the main features of enterprise development, foreign direct investment and science, technology and innovation, their development implications and the policy and administrative challenges they raise.
+Their role in broader development strategies will be investigated, along with their relationship with enterprise and industrial policies aimed at enhancing productive capacities.
+The module will begin by providing an understanding of the development perspective that needs to be addressed when enhancing productive capacities in an economy, following which an analysis of foreign direct investment will be provided, as the basis for an assessment of the links of international production systems with domestic enterprises, especially small and medium-sized enterprises, through value chains.
+As foreign direct investment is mainly a complement to domestic investment, attention will be paid to the question of how domestic productive capacities can be enhanced through local enterprise development and how promoting technological upgrading and innovation capacity can bring benefits from global trade opportunities.
+The focus will be on the policies, institutions and strategies that can best help to attract foreign direct investment and embed it in host economies, notably through business linkages and enterprise development; and on why science, technology and innovation systems and innovation capacity are critical for competitiveness and sustainable development.
+In addition, the module will consider the development of value chains, a cross-cutting issue across the three areas to be analysed.
+Special attention will be paid to the situation of productive capacities during the COVID-19 pandemic, the impact of the pandemic on productive capacities and the policies that could potentially be adopted by national stakeholders to further build resilience and respond to and deal with the consequences of the pandemic.

-Expected outcome.
-At the end of this training module, participants will be able to understand the policy framework for developing productive capacities and identifying the link between foreign direct investment, development and the impact on local productive capacities.
-They will also be able to identify the link between small and medium-sized enterprises and development, particularly the linkages for formulating strategies.
-They will also be able to identify the linkages between innovation and development, particularly how an effective science, technology and innovation system and strong science, technology and innovation capabilities can improve enhancing local productive capacities, competitiveness and promoting sustainable development.
-They will be able identify strategies to cope with the medium- and long-term consequences of the pandemic in the area of productive capacity-building.
+Expected outcome: At the end of this module, participants will have gained an understanding of the policy framework for developing productive capacities and identifying the links between foreign direct investment and development and its impact on local productive capacities.
+They will also be able to identify the links between small and medium-sized enterprises and development, particularly linkages for formulating strategies; and the links between innovation and development, particularly how an effective system for and strong capabilities in science, technology and innovation can improve the enhancement of local productive capacities and competitiveness and promote sustainable development.
+In addition, participants will be able to identify strategies to deal with the medium-term and long-term consequences of the pandemic in the area of productive capacity-building.

-Forty-sixth regional course on key issues on the international economic agenda University of Nairobi, with support from the Ministry of Foreign Affairs of Kenya
+Forty-seventh regional course on key issues on the international economic agenda University of Buenos Aires, Argentina 27 June-8 July 2022

-11-22 April 2022